Because of their small size, small fish tanks require a small fish tank filter and a great deal more maintenance than a larger fish tank.

 The Aqueon QuietFlow 10 Power Filter is rated up to 20 gallons and can filter 100 gallons per hour.

-This filter would keep the water in a small 10 or 15 gallon fish tank crystal clear and well filtered.
+This filter would be a great 10-gallon fish tank filter and would keep the water crystal clear and well filtered.

 Links To Amazon